ioccc-src/winner/1998/df/README.md

 - Where are the words stored?
 - How many words does this entry use?
 - Can you add more words to the program and still make it work?
+- Are there any misspelt words?
+If yes what are they?

 ## Author's remarks: